Edit Content, Preserve Acoustics: Imperceptible Text-Based Speech Editing via Self-Consistency Rewards: Experiments

 \subsection{Robustness on Edited Duration}

-Table~\ref{tab:main_results_edit_duration} illustrates the performance stability as the masked duration increases from 0.5s to 2.5s.
+Table~\ref{tab:main_results_edit_duration} evaluates performance stability as the masked duration increases from 0.5s to 2.5s.

-\textbf{Impact on Intelligibility.} Our method consistently achieves the lowest WER across all durations, with GRPO providing further reductions.
-Unlike the main benchmark, in this setup (where mask duration equals generated text duration), the NAR baseline (FluentSpeech) outperforms the traditional AR baseline (VoiceCraft).
-As the edited duration increases, VoiceCraft's WER escalates sharply, reflecting the error accumulation inherent in acoustic token autoregression.
-In contrast, our method exhibits a much slower rate of degradation.
-Even at 2.5s, our WER remains significantly lower than FluentSpeech, demonstrating robust long-context modeling.
+\textbf{Impact on Intelligibility.} Our method consistently achieves the lowest WER across all durations, with GRPO providing further improvements.
+Unlike the main benchmark, this setting enforces equal lengths between the masked region and generated content, where the NAR baseline (FluentSpeech) surpasses the traditional AR baseline (VoiceCraft).
+As edit duration increases, VoiceCraft’s WER rises sharply due to error accumulation in acoustic-token autoregression.
+In contrast, our method degrades more gradually and remains significantly better than FluentSpeech even at 2.5s, demonstrating strong robustness under long-context editing.

-\textbf{Impact on Speaker Similarity.} Our method maintains the highest speaker similarity across all durations.
-Consistent with the main results, GRPO has a negligible effect on SIM.
-Among baselines, VoiceCraft outperforms FluentSpeech.
-Crucially, the NAR method shows a drastic decline in similarity as duration increases (dropping to 0.535 at 2.5s).
-Traditional AR also degrades, albeit more slowly.
-Our method, however, maintains high similarity with minimal decay.
-This robustness results directly from our decoupled architecture: the Flow Matching decoder performs a unified acoustic reconstruction, rendering it insensitive to the length of the edited semantic tokens.
+\textbf{Impact on Speaker Similarity.} Our approach maintains the highest speaker similarity across all durations.
+Consistent with earlier results, GRPO has minimal influence on SIM, since speaker characteristics are primarily determined by the frozen Flow Matching decoder.
+Among baselines, VoiceCraft outperforms FluentSpeech, while the NAR model exhibits a pronounced decline as duration increases (dropping to 0.535 at 2.5s).
+Our method preserves high similarity with only minor decay, benefiting from unified acoustic reconstruction that is largely insensitive to edit length.

-\textbf{Impact on Naturalness (DNSMOS).} Our method consistently achieves the best naturalness scores, with the impact of GRPO becoming increasingly pronounced as edit length grows.
-For short edits (e.g., 0.5s), the influence of GRPO is marginal.
-However, as the duration extends to 2.5s, the gap widens significantly.
+\textbf{Impact on Naturalness (DNSMOS).} Our method consistently achieves the best naturalness scores, with GRPO becoming increasingly beneficial as edit duration grows.
+Gains are marginal for short edits but widen for longer ones.
 While baseline methods and our non-aligned model show little improvement or plateau, Ours (with GRPO) shows a clear upward trend.
 This validates the efficacy of our \textit{Self-Consistency Reward}: by leveraging a pre-trained TTS model to approximate the natural speech distribution, RL optimization guides the model to generate coherent prosody even for complex, long-form edits.